Supramolecular-Polymer-Chemistry/TikhonovRelaxationSpectra/README.md

 For the full license text, see the LICENCE.md file, or
 https://www.gnu.org/licenses/gpl-3.0.html

-Users of the code are kindly requested to cite the present work when employing the code in scientific work.
+Users of the code are kindly requested to **cite the associated article** when employing the code in scientific work.